-The compliance framework is available on the ECQ website.
+The compliance framework is available on the ECQ's website.

-This fact sheet mainly refers to Part 6 of the LGEA.
-The LGEA is available in full at legislation.qld.gov.au.
+This fact sheet mainly refers to part 6 of the LGEA.
+The Act is available in full at legislation.gld.gov.au.
 Participants in the electoral process should ensure they understand their obligations under the LGEA.